-The prison chaplaincy service is a multi-faith service and is responsive to all faiths.
+Prison Chaplaincy Services (PCS) is a multi-faith service and is responsive to all faiths.
 Prisoners do not need to profess a faith to request help from a chaplain.

 The chaplaincy service offers a message of hope, reconciliation and healing delivered with dignity and respect